13th District of New York - Interactive Map

-New York’s Thirteenth Congressional District is the quintessential American melting pot — a community built on a number of ethnicities and nationalities, each adding a new dimension of culture and character to the historic area.
-Predominantly Black in the early 1900s, the residents of New York’s Thirteenth now reflect a diverse mix of immigrants from Puerto Rico, the Dominican Republic, and other Latin American ethnicities, as well as smaller European and Asian populations.
+New York’s Thirteenth Congressional District is the quintessential American melting pot — a community built on a number of ethnicities and nationalities, each adding a unique dimension of culture and character to the historic area.
+Predominantly Black in the early 1900s, the residents of New York’s Thirteenth now reflect a diverse mix of immigrants from Puerto Rico, the Dominican Republic, and other Latin American ethnicities, as well as a smaller European and Asian population.

-Since first sending an African American to Congress, the Thirteenth has had just two House Members, both Democrats: Adam Clayton Powell, Jr., who won a landmark election in 1944, and Congressman Charles Rangel, who unseated Powell in 1970 and has held the seat since.
-Throughout his career, Congressman Rangel has received the endorsement of not only local Democrats but of the district's small Republican organization, too.
+Since first sending an African American to Congress, the district representing Harlem has had just two House Members, both Democrats: Adam Clayton Powell, Jr., who won a landmark election in 1944, and Congressman Charles Rangel, who unseated Powell in 1970 and has held the seat since.
+Throughout his career, Congressman Rangel has received the endorsement of not only local Democrats but of the District's small Republican organization, too.

 The Thirteenth has long served as a portal to a vibrant and ever-changing population of immigrants.
 An initial wave of Europeans at the turn of the century settled the area as an affluent extension for Manhattan’s social elite.
 The early part of the century saw a tremendous migration of Blacks to the district, establishing Harlem as the early center of African American culture.
 The years following the World Wars saw an influx of Latin American immigrants, primarily Puerto Rican, but with large numbers of Mexicans and Salvadorans as well.
 In recent years, large numbers of Dominicans have settled through the northern portions of the Thirteenth.
 Today, new African communities have become a cultural and economic presence in the district, further adding to the rich blend of nationalities and cultures that compose the Thirteenth's distinct character.

 The Thirteenth boasts a number of world class institutions in education and health.
-Among the 27 colleges and universities that call the Thirteenth home are Columbia University, City College of New York, Boricua College, and Yeshiva University.
+Among the more than two dozen colleges and universities that call the Thirteenth home are City College of New York, Boricua College, and Yeshiva University.
 The area’s vibrant health care cluster comprises six major hospitals, including New York Presbyterian Hospital and NYU/Mt.
 Sinai Medical Centers, both first-class centers of research and education.

-The district contains such historic sites as the massive Cathedral of St. John the Divine, the tomb of Ulysses S. Grant, and the world-famous Apollo Theatre.
+The District contains such historic sites as the tomb of Ulysses S. Grant and the world-famous Apollo Theatre.
 In addition to these sites, people from the world over come to visit the historic churches, restaurants, and nightlife of the Thirteenth.